 Life Groups at Saint Matthias are a sermon-based small group ministry that take place during three 6-8 week sessions spaced out over the calendar year, but are usually on break during the Summer.
-However, due to the Coronavirus pandemic we will be holding our first ever Summer Session remotely via video chat or telephone participation.
+Due to the Coronavirus pandemic we will be using the Zoom platform to meet remotely via video chat or telephone participation.

 Leader: Fr Jim Stout